-Indian police kill four men suspected of raping veterinarian, draw cheers
+Indian police kill four men suspected of gang rape, murder; draw cheers

 In Uttar Pradesh state, where a rape victim was set ablaze on Thursday while she was on her way to court, opposition politician Mayawati said the police there should take “inspiration” from what happened in Hyderabad.

 Indian police registered more than 32,500 cases of rape in 2017, according to the most recent government data.
-But courts disposed off only about 18,300 cases related to rape that year, leaving more than 127,800 cases pending at the end of 2017.
+But courts disposed of only about 18,300 cases related to rape that year, leaving more than 127,800 cases pending at the end of 2017.

 But some people said the lack of progress in the courts did not mean the police had a free hand to dispense justice.